gemini45840-cmyk/UJAS/README.md

-# UJAS – Universal Job Application System
+# UJAS – Universal Job Application System 85% Completed

 **UJAS** is an open-source hiring platform designed and led by a visionary, self-taught programmer and built by the community.